Musings of an Engineer

 Networked

 As time went on, access speed increased.
 More websites came online.
-More choices for email (beyond just your ISP) became available.
+More choices for email (beyond just your ISP) and other messaging services to communicate.
 New backend/frontend technologies became available, enabling dynamic experiences on the web.
-Sites like Google, Facebook, MySpace, Twitter, Wikipedia and Amazon all enabled people to connect, shop and learn like no other time in history.
+Sites like Google, Facebook, MySpace, Twitter, Wikipedia and Amazon all enabled people to connect, shop, learn and play like no other time in history.

 tom anderson’s myspace profile

-For me, this was all happening between my mid-teen years to my entry into college.
+For me, this was all happening between my mid-teen years and the start of college.
 For some, I’m sure it was a significant shift in how they interacted with the world.
-For me, it felt like a natural transition into existing in a more modern world.
+For me, it felt like a natural transition into a modern adult world.

 Mobile

-Society saw there was value in being able to access the internet outside of a hardline connection. cell networks were starting to evolve in the early 2000s and could provide some low-bandwidth data functionality.
-Bberry, Palm and other handheld PDA devices were filling this gap.
-However, they were expensive, slow and didn’t seem to appeal to a mass-market.
+Society saw there was value in being able to access the internet outside of a hardline connection.
+Public WiFi was available in some places, but the devices to access these networks were typically laptops.
+Cell networks were starting to evolve in the early 2000s and could provide some low-bandwidth data functionality.
+BlackBerry, Palm and other handheld PDA devices were filling this gap.
+However, they were expensive, slow and didn’t seem to appeal to a mass market.

 an image from the 2007 keynote, hand holding the iphone